 Moles and Voles are an increasing problem.
 Both burrow just under the surface.
 Traps are the best way to get rid of them.

 Rats are everywhere and are extremely smart and difficult to get rid of.
 Rats love to live in Palm trees or in dense patches of old fashioned Algerian Ivy.
 Near Garbage cans, in the Garage and sometimes even in your car under the hood.
-They will feed on your fallen fruit, grapes or your garbage.
+They will feed on your fallen fruit, grapes or your garbage, so you may want to get a Pest Exterminator in before they cause a serious problem.
 There are new totally non poisonous to you or your pests Rat poisons.
 RX is the name of one brand.
 Used correctly they seem to work at least for a while.
 Traps are effective as long as you keep them well cleaned and tie them to something with a long string.
 The same for gopher traps.